 Speaker placement and orientation are two of the most important considerations in obtaining superior sound.
-The first thing you need to do is eliminate the side walls as a sonic influence in your system.
-Speakers placed too close to the side walls will suffer from a strong primary reflection.
+The first thing you need to do is eliminate the sidewalls as a sonic influence in your system.
+Speakers placed too close to the sidewalls will suffer from a strong primary reflection.
 This can cause out-of-phase cancellations, or comb filtering, which will cancel some frequencies and change the tonal balance of the music.
-A good place to start is with the speakers about 18" from each wall and, if you need to move them relative to the side wall, move them away from the wall, not closer.
+The Wilson Audio Setup Procedure (Section 2.1) is the best method with which to position your loudspeakers.
+Start with the speakers about 18" from each wall and, if you need to move them relative to the side wall, move them away from the wall, not closer.

 A very important aspect of speaker placement is how far from the back wall to place the speakers.
-The closer to the back wall, the more pronounced the low bass energy and centering of the image will be.
+The closer a loudspeaker is to the back wall, the more pronounced the low bass energy and centering of the image will be.
 However, this comes at a definite reduction in stage size and bloom as well as a deterioration of upper bass quality.
 You must find the proper balance of these two factors, but remember, if you are partial to bass response or air and bloom, do not overcompensate your adjustments to maximize these effects.
 Overcompensated systems are sometimes pleasing in the short-term, but long-term satisfaction is always achieved through proper balance.

-The Alexandria® is designed for maximum phase coherence and pulse replication accuracy when each speaker is aimed directly at the listener or microphone.
-Thus, your Alexandria® should be "toed in."
-In other words, the listener, when seated in the listening position looking forward with his/her head in a rested position, should just barely see the surface of the inner side of each Alexandria®.
-Toeing in the speakers provides meaningful improvements in resolution of low level detail in the midrange as well as appreciable improvements in sound staging performance.
+The Series 2 Alexandria is designed for maximum phase coherence and pulse replication accuracy when each speaker is aimed directly at the listener or microphone.
+Thus, your Alexandria should be "toed in."
+In other words, the listener, when seated in the listening position looking forward with his/her head in a rested position, should just barely see the surface of the inner side of each Alexandria.
+Toeing in the speakers provides meaningful improvements in resolution of low-level detail in the midrange as well as appreciable improvements in soundstaging performance.